 Death – a reality that we know nothing about.
 We all would get there, someday, that is all we know.
 None of us have the first or even second-hand experience of what happens when a human being dies.
 Every religion has its own take on death and one’s journey towards death.
 Religions are divided on re-birth but they all agree that not everything dies with the body.
 There is something that remains beyond the body.
 What is that – is a matter of another disagreement.
 The book Death and Dying by Sudhir Kakar tries to understand it.

-Near death experiences of writers like Keats and Tagore and the impact of this on their writings has been well established in some essays.
-To me the most astonishing experience shared in this book was of Carl Jung’s near death experience where he saw himself hovering somewhere over Sri Lanka and entered a stone temples somewhere on the shore and met a yogi.
+Near death experiences of writers like Keats and Tagore and the impact of this on their writings have been well established in some essays.
+To me the most astonishing experience shared in this book was of Carl Jung’s near-death experience where he saw himself hovering somewhere over Sri Lanka and entered a stone temples somewhere on the shore and met a yogi.
 Reading this episode gave me Goosebumps – it felt surreal, almost like watching a supernatural movie.

 A quote in the essay by Michael Grosso reminded me of Kabir and his poetry on Death – ‘The denial of death contracts the human personality, and has profound effects on politics; the psychology of death – deniers tends to create a civilization based on fear of death.
-It builds up an unconscious wall-like stance against death by creating the illusions of power through militarism, wealth and prestige.… denial and repression of death distorts the human being and poisons and robs her of the full capacity to live’.
+It builds up an unconscious wall-like stance against death by creating the illusions of power through militarism, wealth, and prestige.… denial and repression of death distort the human being and poisons and robs her of the full capacity to live’.
 I wish the editor had included Kabir’s work on death too in this compilation.